aliclark/the_wooden_sword/Nothing is a Contradiction.md

 - Some philosphy has argued that asking of Nothing is meaningless, but more from the angle that a "Nothing" would require a Truth to assert it, and that presence of Truth would contradict there being Nothing, hence there is not Nothing.
 I don't believe this is quite the same as arguing that Nothing by its own definition is impossible to exist, and I don't think the other formulation is as helpful a foundation.
 For one thing, it sort of replaces Actuality as the primary axiom with some concept "Truth", which is not in the least bit helpful.
 But saying there is no Non-Actuality is not relying on any concept of Truth, it merely relays the definition and leaves Actuality as the only viability, hence the question is answered: it could not have been otherwise, or better, "(this) is".
 - Parmenides reached essentially the same conclusions and argued that Nothing is impossible, but the argument is much weaker because it is based on a disqualification rooted in our subjective legibility being in some way a "cause" (ironic and weak reasoning...
 "He is no other than myself, And yet I am not he") rather than an absolute contradiction (and impossibility) of the intrinsics.
 I posit that when we can describe, it is simply a position of pure *luxury* of existing, rather than of any necessity.
 - Gottlob Frege - "nothing" (like 0) is special, it refers to absence
-- Bertrand Russel - it is an error to treat "nothing" as a subject that exists
+- Bertrand Russell - it is an error to treat "nothing" as a subject that exists
 - Jean-Paul Satre - explained the logical contradiction of Nothing.
 A lot of his surrounding thought has existentialism, human psychology as its reference point, but nonetheless the argument carries to ontological nothing.
 - Please contact me by Discussions (link above), Issues or Pull Request